-Students must have been accepted into THECB exemption program for at least one semester within the five years prior to the start of the semester in which they would have taken Internship I.
+Students must have been accepted into the Texas Higher Education Coordinating Board (THECB) exemption program for at least one semester within the five years prior to the start of the semester in which they would have taken Internship I.

 As required by Texas Senate Bill 9, students will be required to submit to a criminal background check conducted by the district upon acceptance into and prior to beginning TCED 4737 (THECB Aide Project).
 In order for the criminal background check to be conducted, each student must provide all required documentation, including his/her social security number and his/her driver's license number.
 If a student does not have a driver's license, the state identification number must be provided.